everyday-dev/docs/docs/intro.md

 ---

 # Introduction 👋
 Welcome to great lakes dev!
 A collection of projects and products all containing FOSS and OSHW.
-The goal is to provide cool and useful tools, gadgets and software designs to you for free so you can build on your own!
+The goal is to provide cool and useful tools, gadgets and software designs to you for free so you can build it on your own!

 🛒 If you just want to start tinkering with a piece of hardware and skip the build, you can pickup a fully built piece at the [shop - COMING SOON](./intro).